Aninok92/pointer_telegram_bot/README.md

 - `/admin` - Access admin interface (requires password)
 - `/logout` - Log out from admin mode (session reset, password will be required next time)
+- `/cancel` - Cancel the current operation (e.g., if the user or admin changed their mind)
 - View all services
 - Add new services
 - Edit existing services